abdulsaleh/asyncio-for-ai/src/request-batchers.md

 3. Create the embedding generator task.
 4. Create the output logger task.

-After creating the tasks, you need to wait for them to complete in the correct order and gracefully handle shutdown.
+After creating the tasks, you can wait for all of them to complete using `asyncio.gather()`.
+With sentinel values, tasks will shut down gracefully on their own without cancellation.

 Run your code and verify that: